loafoe/hubot-matteruser/README.md

 ### 1) Install a Mattermost server

-Follow the [Mattermost install guides](https://docs.mattermost.com/guides/administrator.html#install-guides) to set up the latest version of Mattermost 4.4.x.
+Follow the [Mattermost install guides](https://docs.mattermost.com/guides/administrator.html#install-guides) to set up the latest version of Mattermost 5.4.x.

 **IMPORTANT:** Make sure your `hubot-matteruser` and `mattermost-client` versions **match** the major version of your Mattermost server so the API versions will match.

-For example, if you're using Mattermost server version 4.4.0 the _major version_ is "4.4", and it is highly recommended to use version 4.4.x of `hubot-matteruser` and `mattermost-client`.
-See [releases archive](https://github.com/loafoe/hubot-matteruser/releases) for older versions.

 ### 2) Install hubot-matteruser